-Seeking views on the Foundation's strategy for the IFRS Taxonomy;
+Seeking views on the Foundation's strategy for the IFRS Taxonomy

-- Q3 Request for Views: Do you agree with the IFRS Foundation's strategy with regard to the IFRS Taxonomy? - Q4 Request for Views: How can the IASB best support regulators in their efforts to improve digital access to general purpose financial reports to investors and other users? - The IASB's standards are developed on the basis that entities are required to prepare a general purpose financial report whether that report is printed or in electronic format, ranging from a PDF version to one that is 'tagged' (in a computer-readable code that identifies specific items) using a structured data format.
-EFRAG appreciates that one of the reasons the IASB produces the IFRS Taxonomy is to assist with the accurate digital representation of IFRS in a structured format and to facilitate electronic filing. - 10 EFRAG agrees that it is important that the IFRS Foundation itself continues to develop and maintain an IFRS Taxonomy in order to control the quality of the Taxonomy and the use of the "IFRS" brand name.
+- Q3 Request for Views: Do you agree with the IFRS Foundation's strategy with regard to the IFRS Taxonomy? - Q4 Request for Views: How can the IASB best support regulators in their efforts to improve digital access to general purpose financial reports to investors and other users? - The IASB's standards are developed on the basis that entities are required to prepare a general purpose financial report, whether that report is printed or in electronic format, ranging from a PDF version to one that is 'tagged' (in a computer-readable code that identifies specific items) using a structured data format.
+EFRAG appreciates that one of the reasons the IASB produces the IFRS Taxonomy is to assist with the accurate digital representation of IFRS in a structured format and to facilitate electronic filing. - 9 EFRAG agrees that it is important that the IFRS Foundation itself continues to develop and maintain an IFRS Taxonomy, in order to control the quality of the Taxonomy and the use of the 'IFRS' brand name.
 This is the only way the IASB can avoid that the technology sets limitations on the IFRS filing in electronic format.
-However, developing the IFRS Taxonomy in house should be considered in the context of budgetary restrictions and balanced against other priorities. - 11 EFRAG has expressed on several occasions1 the view that the development of the IFRS taxonomy should not be integrated in the IASB standard-setting process because it risked moving away from a principle-based approach, in particular in the area of disclosures.
-Standards being developed by the IASB should be sufficiently clear to allow the development of a relevant IFRS Taxonomy.
-The IFRS Taxonomy development could in this respect help to improve the clarity of the definitions and disclosure requirements but should not direct the standard setting process.
-EFRAG therefore welcomes the Trustees statement in the RfV that Taxonomy considerations should not dictate the standard-setting process. - 12 EFRAG welcomes the IASB's shift to focus more on the Taxonomy itself, leaving the development of the appropriate computer language/software to somebody else.
+However, developing the IFRS Taxonomy in-house should be considered in the context of budgetary restrictions and balanced against other priorities. - 10 EFRAG has expressed on several occasions1 the view that the development of the IFRS Taxonomy should not drive the IASB standard-setting process, because it risks moving away from a principle-based approach, in particular in the area of disclosures.
+Standards being developed by the IASB should be sufficiently clear to allow for the development of a relevant IFRS Taxonomy.
+The IFRS Taxonomy development could, in this respect, help to improve the clarity of the definitions and disclosure requirements, but should not direct the standard-setting process.
+Therefore, EFRAG welcomes the Trustees' statement in the RfV that Taxonomy considerations should not dictate the standard-setting process. - 11 EFRAG welcomes the IASB's shift to focus more on the Taxonomy itself, leaving the development of the appropriate computer language/ software to somebody else.
 The regulators could then decide which computer language should be followed in their jurisdictions.
 EFRAG supports that the IFRS Foundation's goal is now focused on having the IFRS Taxonomy recognised as the globally agreed standard to tag and intelligently structure IFRS financial information within a digital report, rather than on the development of a computer language.
-The IFRS Taxonomy should continue being developed in close cooperation between technical accounting teams and taxonomy teams so that the standard-setting process can benefit from the questions posed on the
+The IFRS Taxonomy should continue to be developed in close co-operation between technical accounting teams and taxonomy teams, so that the standard-setting process can benefit from the questions posed on the draft standard in the taxonomy process, without the taxonomy process driving the standard-setting process.